 Perthes Disease Treatment

-For children under the age of 6 treatment is usually conservative and doesn’t require surgery.
-This is because they are young and their bones still have a lot of growing and developing and the femoral head has more time to repair.
-Conservative management is where you physiotherapist can assist.
-Your child will require rest from high-intensity activities including running to prevent further damage to the hip joint.
+For children under the age of 6, treatment is usually conservative and doesn’t require surgery.
+Because they are young and their bones still have a lot of growing and developing, and the femoral head has more time to repair.
+Conservative management is where your physiotherapist can assist.
+Your child will require rest from high-intensity activities, including running to prevent further damage to the hip joint.

 Physiotherapy treatment will involve:

 - Advice and education on the condition and providing recommendations on relevant rest to assist with decreasing pain

 - Progressive strengthening exercises for the hip and leg